heiku-jiqu/sparkDetection/DESIGN.md

 - What is the dashboard being used for?
 - What/when are the actions being taken after looking at the dashboard?
-  - Determines latency, query types, and availability requirements
+  - Determines latency, query types, and availability/uptime requirements
 - What are the queries that are needed to visualize the dashboard?
   - How big is the aggregation window? (if any)
   - If need aggregations/windowing, consider the trade offs between aggregation with event time (IoT clocks may desync / network latency) or processing time (less representative)
 - For "Realtime" latency requirements, is the realtime measured in milliseconds or minutes?
-  - If latency is not so strict (~1 minute), we can consider simplying the stack by using just Sparks' Structured Streaming
+  - If latency is not so strict (~10 minutes), we can consider simplying the stack by using just Sparks' Structured Streaming
   - Reduce the need to maintain more frameworks/systems.
   - Spark Structured Streaming can help to do streaming deduplication and write to object store/table formats like delta.
 - How much historical data is needed in the dashboard for user to make well informed decisions/actions?